 Many states have temporarily relaxed licensure requirements related to physicians who are licensed in another state, retired or clinically inactive.
 This includes waiving licensure requirements or offering a temporary expedited license for out-of-state or retired physicians.
 Many, but not all, of these measures apply to physicians providing telemedicine across state lines.

-The Federation of State Medical Boards (FSMB) is tracking executive orders related to licensure and providing details on licensing inactive or retired physicians who wish to become active during the pandemic.
+The Federation of State Medical Boards is tracking executive orders related to licensure and providing details on licensing inactive or retired physicians who wish to become active during the pandemic.
 Please contact your state board of medicine or department of health for up-to-the minute information.

 - Licensure guide on licensing inactive/retired physicians in each state.